Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

     :backlinks: none
     :depth: 1

-What is an enterprise identity
+What is a company identity
 ==============================

-An enterprise identity is for enterprises that need an identity and accounts on the Concordium blockchain, but don't want that identity to belong to a specific person.
-Enterprise identities are therefore issued with documents that identify the enterprise and not an individual.
-Enterprise identities are only relevant for a few enterprises such as crypto exchanges.
+A company identity is for companies that need an identity and accounts on the Concordium blockchain, but don't want that identity to belong to a specific person.
+Company identities are therefore issued with documents that identify the company and not an individual.
+Company identities are only relevant for a few companies, such as crypto exchanges.

-You can't use the Desktop Wallet or the Mobile Wallet to create an enterprise identity.
+You can't use the Desktop Wallet or the Mobile Wallet to create a company identity.
 You need to use a set of command-line tools, and you need to communicate directly with the identity provider (currently Notabene).
-This guide describes how you create an enterprise identity.
+This guide describes how you create a company identity.

-Create an enterprise identity
+Create a company identity
 =============================

 #.
-Download the ``enterprise-identities`` tools for your platform.
+Download the tools for your platform.

    - `Tools for Linux <https://distribution.concordium.software/tools/linux/enterprise-identities.tar.gz>`_
       - SHA256 checksum of the download: ``b9981c542f46e92dd05e8b3e9bf46684e9de364bd331cd6fa8db98ed99b4df84``